armendazizi1/BeActive/README.md

 ## Running the program

-From android studio just build the project and run the emulator.
+From Android Studio just build the project and run the emulator.